Base64 Encoder / Decoder:

 Full Unicode & emoji support

 Convert text to Base64 and decode Base64 back to text with perfect Unicode fidelity.
-Uses modern TextEncoder/TextDecoder — never corrupts emoji or non-ASCII characters.
+Uses modern TextEncoder/TextDecoder, so it never corrupts emoji or non-ASCII characters.

 Base64 Encoder / Decoder